duncombe/wikis/Development-of-Test-Themes.md

 # Theme 3:   Marine Energy Planning
-The driver behind many state based Coastal Marine Spatial Planning (CMSP) programs has been the siting of energy projects.
+The driver behind many state based marine conflict resolution programs has been the siting of energy projects.
 The [InVEST Model for Wind Energy Siting](http://ncp-dev.stanford.edu/~dataportal/invest-releases/documentation/current_release/wind_energy.html#required-inputs) is a good starting place for required data sets (See, "Required input" section in the link).
 Additional data sets required for permitting coastal energy projects may include those related to migratory birds, marine mammals, and fish abundance/species).
 Possible topics within this area include those listed below.

 ## Location of Wind Turbine Farm
 A state is is the process of delimiting an area off its coast that is suitable for the placement of a major wind turbine farm.
 The state must adhere to a number of laws and implementing policies before it can formally delineate an area for wind turbine development and solicit bids.